iifl-logo

 5. Risks and concerns

-As reliance on technology grows, cybersecurity and data privacy become paramount- which has subjected NBFCsto data loss risk.
+NBFCs stand at the threshold of a transformative era, driven by digital innovation, supportive government policies, and an increasing emphasis on sustainability.
+As NBFCs scale to serve India and beyond - their exposure to credit, liquidity, operational, and reputational risks has grown exponentially.
+Further, with increasing reliance on technology grows,cyber security and data privacy become paramount– which has subjected NBFCsto data loss risk.
 NBFCs must invest in robust security measures to safeguard from this loss.
-NBFCs are also subjected to credit risks, which, your Company manages through stringent credit norms to verify the identity of an individual and also determining their intent and ability to repay a loan.
-Further, NBFCs are also exposed to Interest Rate Risk and liquidity risk which are managed through regular monitoring of maturity profile.
+Your Company manages credit risks through stringent credit norms to verify the identity of an individual and also determining their intent and ability to repay a loan.
+Further, Interest Rate Risk and liquidity risk are managed through regular monitoring of maturity profile.
 Besides, operational risks in the form of risks of incurring losses due to manual errors, fraud or system failure, can be monitored through an effective internal control system management and its periodic assessment.

 The Real Estate Sector is adversely affected by market price fluctuations, high construction costs, etc.